Rotorua tourism rebuilding as world opens up

 New Zealand International Visitor Arrivals (IVA)

-Visit the MBIE website to access freely available New Zealand and regional tourism research and statistics.
+Visit the MBIE tourism webpage to access freely available New Zealand and regional tourism research and statistics.

 Visit the Tourism New Zealand website to access freely available international market profiles and insights.